 The starting point is a good understanding of the innovative technology and of its inherent risks, so that appropriate safety and quality requirements can be applied for monitoring the outcome in the relevant healthcare setting.
 As the number of hybrid or combinations of health technologies increases and technology integration becomes rather the norm than an exception in health innovation, the current segregated, technology-specific, frameworks may not provide a clear path forward for the health technology that is targeted.
-To that end, when considering an innovation, it is important to consider all relevant legislative frameworks including MDR[1] and IVDR[2], the proposed SoHO-Regulation[3], and AI Act among others.
+To that end, when considering an innovation, it is important to consider all relevant legislative frameworks including MDR and IVDR, the proposed SoHO-Regulation, and AI Act among others.

+Applicants envisaging to include clinical studies should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.

 Other Actions not subject to calls for proposals

 Grants to identified beneficiaries